dinhhung2512/Archon/README.md

   - Collision free
   - Can run in *priority* __or__ *first in, first out* queuing modes
   - Can interrupt lower priority blocks (toggleable)
+  - Compatible with HDPool mining (directly, without the use of HDProxy or another program)
   - [Customizable per-chain settings](https://github.com/Bloodreaver/Archon#all-configuration-options-for-poc-chains):
     - Dynamic Deadlines (auto adjust for network difficulty based on total plot capacity)
     - Target deadline (for the entire chain)